-In January 2012, the Scottish Patient Safety Programme launched a 3-year collaborative to reduce harm and mortality from severe sepsis.
-Teams throughout Scotland have successfully implemented processes to improve outcomes for patients through prompt recognition and treatment for severe sepsis.
+Over the past decade, the Scottish Patient Safety Programme has led programmes to reduce harm and mortality from Sepsis.
+Teams throughout Scotland have successfully implemented processes to improve outcomes for patients through prompt recognition and treatment for Sepsis.

-The work of clinical staff in NHS Scotland has resulted in a 21% reduction in 30 day mortality in people in acute hospitals coded for Sepsis (A40 &A41)
+NHS Scotland continues to monitor outcomes from Sepsis using 30-day mortality in people in acute hospitals coded for Sepsis (A40 &A41)